Wolverine971/9takes/src/blog/enneagram/enneagram-types-in-relationships.md

 8. The Challenger - Powerful, assertive, and confrontational
 9. The Peacemaker - Easygoing, agreeable, and conflict-avoidant

-## Mid-tier with a little more depth
+## The Struggles of Each Enneagram Type In a Relationship

-Going a little deeper here is a brief description for what each Enneagram type struggles with n relationships.
+Going a little deeper here is a brief description for what each Enneagram type struggles with in relationships.

 <details>
-<summary class="accordion">Enneagram Type 1 Relationship Overview</summary>
+<summary class="accordion">Enneagram Type 1 Relationship Struggles</summary>
   <p class="panel"> Type 1 reformers are often perfectionists and can be critical of themselves and others.
 In relationships, they may have high expectations and struggle to accept their partner's flaws.
 They may also struggle to express their emotions and come across as distant or cold.
 </p>
 </details>

 <details>
-<summary class="accordion">Enneagram Type 2 Relationship Overview</summary>
+<summary class="accordion">Enneagram Type 2 Relationship Struggles</summary>
   <p class="panel"> Type 2 helpers are often focused on the needs of others and may struggle with setting boundaries.
 In relationships, they may put their partner's needs before their own, leading to resentment or burnout.
 </p>
 </details>

 <details>
-<summary class="accordion">Enneagram Type 3 Relationship Overview</summary>
+<summary class="accordion">Enneagram Type 3 Relationship Struggles</summary>
   <p class="panel"> Type 3 achievers often focus on success and may prioritize work or career over relationships.
 In relationships, they may struggle with vulnerability and may avoid emotional intimacy.
 </p>
 </details>

 <details>
-<summary class="accordion">Enneagram Type 4 Relationship Overview</summary>
+<summary class="accordion">Enneagram Type 4 Relationship Struggles</summary>
   <p class="panel"> Type 4 individualists are often sensitive and may struggle with feeling misunderstood.
 In relationships, they may be prone to dramatic emotional outbursts and struggle to trust their partner.
 </p>
 </details>

 <details>
-<summary class="accordion">Enneagram Type 5 Relationship Overview</summary>
+<summary class="accordion">Enneagram Type 5 Relationship Struggles</summary>
   <p class="panel"> Type 5 investigators are often analytical and may struggle with emotional intimacy.
 In relationships, they may appear distant or aloof and struggle with expressing their emotions.
 </p>
 </details>

 <details>
-<summary class="accordion">Enneagram Type 6 Relationship Overview</summary>
+<summary class="accordion">Enneagram Type 6 Relationship Struggles</summary>
   <p class="panel">Type 6 loyalists are often anxious and may struggle with trust.
 In relationships, they may seek constant reassurance and be prone to jealousy or possessiveness.
 </p>
 </details>

 <details>
-<summary class="accordion">Enneagram Type 7 Relationship Overview</summary>
+<summary class="accordion">Enneagram Type 7 Relationship Struggles</summary>
   <p class="panel">Type 7 enthusiasts are often spontaneous and may struggle with commitment.
 In relationships, they may struggle with emotional intimacy and prioritize excitement over stability.
 </p>
 </details>

 <details>
-<summary class="accordion">Enneagram Type 8 Relationship Overview</summary>
+<summary class="accordion">Enneagram Type 8 Relationship Struggles</summary>
   <p class="panel">Type 8 challengers are often powerful and may struggle with vulnerability.
 In relationships, they may appear domineering or controlling and struggle with empathy.
 </p>
 </details>

 <details>
-<summary class="accordion">Enneagram Type 9 Relationship Overview</summary>
+<summary class="accordion">Enneagram Type 9 Relationship Struggles</summary>
   <p class="panel">Type 9 peacemakers are often conflict-avoidant and may struggle with asserting their needs.
 They may need help setting boundaries and prioritizing harmony over authenticity in relationships.

 </p>